 Attention: If you reinstall a blade that you removed, you must install it in the same bay from which you removed it.
+Some blade server configuration information and update options are established according to bay number.
+Reinstalling a blade server into a different bay than the one from which it was removed could have unintended consequences and you might need to reconfigure the blade server.

 If this is the initial installation for a blade server in the BladeCenter unit, you need to configure the blade server with the blade server Configuration/Setup Utility and install the blade server operating system.
-See "Updating your blade server configuration" and Chapter 5, "Installing the operating system" on page 47 for details.
+See "Updating your blade server configuration" and Chapter 5, "Installing the operating system", on page 49 for details.